Hee Haw (EP): Re-release

-The EP was reissued in Australia in December 1983 by Missing Link (ING008), credited to the Birthday Party.
-It was also reissued by the same label in 1987 credited to Boys Next Door.
+The EP was reissued in Australia in December 1983 by Missing Link (ING008), affixed with a sticker giving the name Birthday Party.
+It was again reissued by the same label in 1987.

 Hee Haw (1989)

 The tracks from the original Hee Haw EP were re-released on CD by 4AD on 7 August 1989 as part of a compilation of early recordings under the name of the Birthday Party; this album was also called Hee Haw.
 It includes all the tracks from the original Hee Haw EP by the Boys Next Door and from their second album entitled The Birthday Party (before they changed the band name to the album title).